karmada-io/website/docs/tutorials/workload-rebalancer.md

 foo    member2   1/1     1            1           4m37s   Y
 ```

-As you see, rescheduling happened and 2 replicas migrated back to member1 cluster while 1 replica in member2 cluster keep unchanged.
+As you see, rescheduling was triggered and 2 replicas migrated back to member1 cluster, while 1 replica in member2 cluster remains unchanged.

-Besides, you can observe a schedule event emitted by `default-scheduler`, such as:
+Besides, you can observe that a schedule event was emitted by `default-scheduler`:

 ```bash
 $ kubectl --context karmada-apiserver describe deployment foo